*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 That doesn't bring back a memory.

-It's not your.
+It's not yours.

 There's like a god with like a sun around the head.

-like you were talking about reptilian.
+And there's very, very weird language carvings, like you were talking about reptilian.

-They had that at Gabekli Tepe as well, and nobody understood what this kind of curved letters language was.
+And nobody understood what this kind of curved letters language was.

 Nobody had been able to translate it.

-I think I sent you photos of that as well, but people don't go there.
+I think I sent you photos of that as well.

-It is a it's quite a journey, but it's somewhere that's worth energetically exploring.
+It's quite a journey, but it's somewhere that's worth energetically exploring.

 Okay, wonderful.

-Well, you know, it's great to know about these sites to find out about them.
+Well, you know, it's great to know about these sites, to find out about them.

-More people will go to them if they can possibly do so.
+And then I'm sure that more people will go to them if they can possibly do so.

-Do you do you happen to know now?
+Do you happen to know now?

-Just one moment, Chasm, what is the situation for traveling south within Turkey?
+Kazim, what is the situation for traveling south within Turkey?

 No.

-Yes, no.
+Yes, now.

 He says it's okay.

-You need things like a HES code.
+You need things like an HES code.

-I don't go anywhere because I'm not wearing masks and I'm not doing any of this stuff, but it is possible to travel.
+I don't go anywhere because I'm not wearing masks and I'm not doing any of this stuff.

 You can get permission.